primeval-io/primeval-reflex/README.md

 # Author

-primeval-reflect was developed by Simon Chemouil.
+primeval-reflex was developed by Simon Chemouil.

 # Copyright

 (c) 2016-2017, Simon Chemouil, Lambdacube

-primeval-reflect is part of the Primeval project.
+primeval-reflex is part of the Primeval project.